oslocyclotronlab/oslo-method-software/README.md

 After the three folders are downloaded and unzipped, you write in a terminal window:

-cd mama
+> cd mama
-make very-clean
+> make very-clean
-make all
+> make all
-make install
+> make install

-cd ..
+> cd ..
-cd prog
+> cd prog
-make very-clean
+> make very-clean
-make all
+> make all
-make install
+> make install

 All executables are now installed in /prog/bin

-You need a .bashrc file telling where the programs are located.
+You need a .bashrc or .bash_profile file telling where the programs are located.
 It could look like this:

 *****************************************************************************